L-A's art came alive in this beautiful land

 This is the Pomegranate homestead, where the Father's House Discipleship school is housed.
 It's a wonderful cottage that runs on solar energy.
 There is no cellphone signal or internet, so it's the perfect place to get away and hear God's voice

 There is a fresh water pond with a boat close to the Pomegranate homestead, where baptisms sometimes occur.
 One of the Fouries' staff sat down for a tea break and ended up in Laurie-Ann's view.
-This drawing is still available.
+This drawing is now in Kigali, Rwanda.

 This is the view from the side porch of Pomegranite Homestead.
 It was winter at the time, so there were no leaves on the tree; but there still were lots of flowers and greenery.
-Laurie-Ann still has this drawing, if you are interested in acquiring it, please message her via the contact form (on the contact page)
+Laurie-Ann sold this drawing.

 Laurie-Ann doesn't intend to sell art from this website, but thought it was appropriate to share the art that was inspired by the beautiful Western Cape.
-There will be more in the future.
+However, if you are local to Western Cape, the available 9" x 12" drawings are $100 USD or R1200.
 There is a Facebook page specifically for Laurie-Ann's art, that you can visit here: However, most of the work on that page is in storage in Canada.
 Laurie-Ann will have unframed work available in South Africa for locals.